 In conclusion, fossil fuel boilers are still a widely used heating technology, followed by district heating.
 The consumption and market share of coal and oil boilers are slowly declining.
 However, due to their long lifecycle and ongoing sales, these boilers are expected to continue playing a role in the next years.
 Despite the relatively high dynamics of heat pumps in some countries, consumption shares remain low compared to fossil fuel heating.
-Nevertheless, RES electricity, used in direct electric heaters and heat pumps, has the potential to become a dominant option for heating and cooling supply in the residential and service more momentum in the heating sectors.
+Nevertheless, RES electricity, used in direct electric heaters and heat pumps, has the potential to become a dominant option for heating and cooling supsectors.
 Similarly, solar thermal plants have quite some potential and their dynamics are quite high in some countries.